raystanza/OxideMiner/docs/themes.md

 OxideMiner can load dashboard-only themes from the repository without changing the miner binary.
 Themes live under `plugins/themes/<id>/` and are picked up at startup when the bundled dashboard is in use.

+> Note: Because of 'quirks' your custom CSS needs to include a value for '--shadow-dark' and '--shadow-light'

 ## Directory layout

 ```bash